HL7/case-reporting/source/pages/Profiles_&_Extensions.md

 The RR transaction represents a response from public health to healthcare associated with a received eICR.
 It can include determination of reportability information, contact information for the involved public health agencies, and requests for case investigation supplemental data that may not have been recorded in the process of care, condition-specific information from public health, and an acknowledgment that report has been successfully conveyed.

-When public health reporting rules are distributable to healthcare some of this information will be conveyed in the Knowledge Distribution transaction so that it can be accessed by the healthcare rules engine.
+When public health reporting rules are distributable to healthcare some of this information will be conveyed in the electronic Reporting & Surveillance Distribution (eRSD) transaction so that it can be accessed by the healthcare rules engine.
 The RR is conveyed as a push transaction from public health to healthcare.
 There may be several different intermediaries involved in its transmission including Health Information Exchanges and Health Data Networks.
 The RR may originate from the Association of Public Health Laboratories (APHL) AIMS platform when public health decision support (the Reportable Condition Knowledge Management System - RCKMS) is used there or directly from a Public Health Agency if they received the eICR directly from healthcare.